olcf/olcf-user-docs/systems/frontier_user_guide.rst

 Visualization and analysis tasks should be done on the Andes cluster.
 There are a few tools provided for various visualization tasks, as described in the :ref:`visualization-tools` section of the :ref:`andes-user-guide`.

-For a full list of software availability and latest news at the OLCF, please reference the `Software Section <https://docs.olcf.ornl.gov/software/index.html>`_ in OLCF's User Documentation.
+For a full list of software availability and latest news at the OLCF, please reference the :doc:`Software Section </software/software-news>` in OLCF's User Documentation.

 Debugging
 ============